Updated August 11, 2023

 Freeze Rows in Excel

-In Excel, we have a function of freezing the rows as well.
+In Excel, we have a function for freezing the rows as well.
 With the help of Freeze Row, we can fix the pane or row we select to go beyond the certain limit worksheet.
-Freeze Row can be accessed from the View menu tab’s Window section from the drop-down list of Freeze Panes.
-First, to freeze the column, select the column which we want to freeze or put the cursor anywhere in that column and then select the Freeze Column option from the list.
+Freeze Row can be accessed from the View menu tab’stab’s Window section from the drop-down list of Freeze Panes.
+First, to freeze the column, select the column we want to freeze, put the cursor anywhere in that column, and then select the Freeze Column option from the list.
 We will be able to see the selected column is now frozen.

 Here we have 3 options.
 Freeze Panes, Freeze Top Row, and Freeze Top Column.
 I will show you examples of Freeze Rows in this article.